What is a Stocks and Shares ISA?

 Cash ISAs are a perfectly sensible plan if you will require access to cash to cover short-term expenditure or unexpected costs but holding too much cash for a long time can be counter-productive to your long term financial well-being.

-As inflation increases (the price of goods and services goes up), it is likely that it will outpace the rate of interest being paid on your cash holdings, meaning the ‘real’ value of your money and overall purchasing power will decrease.
+As inflation increases (the price of goods and services goes up), it is likely that it will outpace the rate of interest being paid on your cash savings , meaning the ‘real’ value of your money and overall purchasing power will decrease.

-If you are willing to accept some level of risk by investing your money in the financial markets, it is likely that if you remain invested in the market for a significant amount of time, riding the fluctuations in the value of your portfolio and the inevitable ups and downs of the markets, you will potentially achieve greater returns than being invested in cash alone.
+If you are willing to accept some level of risk by investing your money in the financial markets, it is likely that providing you remain invested in the market for a period of of time (2-3 years minimum), riding the fluctuations in the value of your portfolio and the inevitable ups and downs of the markets, you will potentially achieve greater returns than being invested in cash savings alone.

 Where to invest a Stocks and Shares ISA?